|Dr Kathryn McFarlane (Female)||MB ChB (Sheffield 1987) MRCGP DRCOG DFFP|

 Can I choose who my Named GP is?

 Should you express a preference as to which Named GP you are allocated, we will make reasonable efforts to accommodate your request.

 What if my Named GP leaves the Practice?

 If your Named GP leaves the Practice or is unable to carry out their duties for a significant period of time — for example, if they go on maternity leave — you will be assigned a replacement Named GP to cover their absence.

 All GP Practices are required to declare mean earnings (average pay) for doctors working to deliver NHS services to patients of the Practice.
-The average pay of doctors working for Bennetts End Surgery in the last financial year was £66,737 before tax and National Insurance.
-This was the average pay for 3 full-time doctors, 8 part-time doctors and 2 part-time locum doctors working in the Practice for more than 6 months.
+The average pay of doctors working for Bennetts End Surgery in the last financial year was £51,418 before tax and National Insurance.
+This was the average pay for 3 full-time doctors, 8 part-time doctors, 4 part-time salaried doctors and 2 part-time locum doctors working in the Practice for more than 6 months.